greenorbitspace/hub/userguide/content/en/docs/glossary/e/earth-observation-eo.md

 ---
-title: Earth Observation (Eo)
+title: Earth Observation (EO)
 ref: earth-observation-eo
+weight: 1
+exported_at: '2025-06-16T15:03:31.446136+00:00'
-description: Earth Observation (EO) refers to the collection and analysis of data about the Earth's physical, chemical, and biological systems through remote sensing technologies, including satellites and aerial platforms.
-EO is used for various applications, including environmental monitoring, climate research, and resource management.
+definition: Earth Observation (EO) refers to the collection, analysis, and interpretation of data about the Earth's physical, chemical, and biological systems through remote sensing technologies.
+This encompasses data collected from satellites, aircraft, and ground-based sensors to monitor and assess various environmental conditions and changes.
-notion_page_id: 214d6625-c679-8056-b9bc-fe3f1a890206
-exported_at: '2025-06-16T14:23:33.140174+00:00'
 tags:
 - Research
-category:
+id: GL154
+categories:
 - Space & Technology
-id: GL154
 ---